 43.1 Making Disciples.
 Jesus invited Andrew and another disciple of John the Baptist to “Come and you will see.”
 Those people came and followed Jesus for a lifetime.
-Andrew in turn found others (John 1:35-51, pages 1655-1656).
-Jesus commanded believers to make disciples in all the world, baptizing them in the name of the Father, Son and Holy Spirit and teaching them to observe all that He commanded (Matthew 28:19-20, page 1557).
+Andrew in turn found others (John 1:35-51).
+Jesus commanded believers to make disciples in all the world, baptizing them in the name of the Father, Son and Holy Spirit and teaching them to observe all that He commanded (Matthew 28:19-20).
 Discipleship involves one believer teaching another believer the commands of Christ and how to live in the presence of Christ each day.
-A disciple will never be above his teacher; it is enough if the disciple become like his teacher when fully trained (Matthew 10:24-25, page 1517: Luke 6:40, page 1608).
+A disciple will never be above his teacher; it is enough if the disciple become like his teacher when fully trained (Matthew 10:24-25; Luke 6:40).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching other believers the commands of Christ, within the greater context of making disciples in all the world.

 43.2 Multiplying Disciples.
-Paul commanded Timothy to entrust the things Timothy had heard from Paul to faithful men, who will be able to teach others also (2 Timothy 2:2, page 1862).
-A believer with The Spiritual Gift of Teaching may have a ministry of teaching all that Paul taught (Christ revealed to Him great truths) with a view of entrusting the message of God to other believers who will teach others also (a ministry of multiplication).
+Paul commanded Timothy to entrust the things Timothy had heard from Paul to faithful men, who will be able to teach others also (2 Timothy 2:2).
+A believer with The Spiritual Gift of Teaching may have a ministry of teaching all that Paul taught (Christ revealed great truths to him) with a view of entrusting the message of God to other believers who will teach others also (a ministry of multiplication).

 The Teaching Ministry about Complete in Christ

 44.1 Complete in Christ.
-Paul proclaimed (“καταγγέλλομεν”), admonishing (“νουθετοῦντες”) and teaching (” διδάσκοντες“) every man with all wisdom, so that he may present every man complete in Christ (Colossians 1:28, page 1842).
+Paul proclaimed (“καταγγέλλομεν”), admonishing (“νουθετοῦντες”) and teaching (” διδάσκοντες“) every man with all wisdom, so that he may present every man complete in Christ (Colossians 1:28).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching with all wisdom, so that every man my be presented as complete in Christ.

 44.2 Christ Richly Dwelling.
-Paul also commanded the Colossians to let the peace of Christ rule in their hearts and the word of Christ richly dwell within them.
-He elaborated that the believers must with all wisdom be teaching and admonishing one another with psalms and hymns and spiritual song, singing with thankfulness in their hearts to God (Colossians 3:15-16, page 1844; 1 Corinthians 14:26, page 1799).
+Paul also commanded the Colossians to let the peace of Christ rule in their hearts and the word of Christ to richly dwell within them.
+He elaborated that the believers must with all wisdom be teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in their hearts to God (Colossians 3:15-16; 1 Corinthians 14:26).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching other believers how to teach and admonish one another with psalms, hymns and spiritual songs.